jboss-gpe-ose/jboss_bpm_soa_rpmbuild/README.txt

   - When installed, this RPM will place JBoss EAP in:  /opt/jboss-bpm-soa/jboss-eap-6.1 .
   - No other files are installed via this RPM anywhere else on the operating system
   - This JBoss EAP will not conflict with the JBoss EAP from the jbappplatform in any way, either at installation nor at runtime.
+  - A 5G /opt partition is sufficient to support this RPM along with BPMS, FSW RPMs that layer on top